White Gold (CVE:WGO) Stock Price Up 24.6% on Insider Buying Activity

-Specifically, insider Pasquale Dicapo acquired 2,000,000 shares of the firm’s stock in a transaction on Wednesday, July 23rd.
-The shares were bought at an average cost of C$0.29 per share, with a total value of C$580,000.00.
+Specifically, insider Pasquale Dicapo acquired 2,000,000 shares of the company’s stock in a transaction that occurred on Wednesday, July 23rd.
+The shares were bought at an average price of C$0.29 per share, with a total value of C$580,000.00.

 White Gold Corp. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company primarily explores for gold, copper, molybdenum, and silver deposits.
 Its flagship project is the Golden Saddle and Arc deposits in the White Gold property located in Dawson City, Yukon.